ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 Fix Nav Bar<br>
 ---Need drop down menus<br>
 *1*Add more filter options<br>
+---Using the file(s) created named filterInfo.json.<br>
+---Add 'data-<attributeType>' attributes to the cards/lists <article> elements created with addCards/addLists to match the filter <select> elements.<br>
 Integrate Monsters, equipment, etc. that needs to be imported.<br>
 Add if conditional for input of None on modal window items.<br>
 Fix the modal window footer and header styles<br>